 - Telling lies – just simply sayings things which aren’t true about the person, including spreading false rumours and gossip, saying things happened or were said when they didn’t.
 Psychopaths are often brazen and have no problem telling flat out lies.

 - Misinformation and deception – more subtle but using a combination of tactics which may not be outright lies but paint a false picture of the person to others.
-This also includes however deception by ommission – painting a false picture by only providing certain information or feedback but conveniently ommitting other relevant facts.
+This also includes however deception by omission – painting a false picture by only providing certain information or feedback but conveniently omitting other relevant facts.
 Deception by what is not said as much as what is said – half truths, misleading accounts, incomplete information and so on.

 - Constant exaggeration and misrepresentation of facts, conversations and events regarding the target which again paints a false picture of the person to other workers.
 Making a big deal out of small non events and turning them into big dramas.
 Exaggerated accounts of how the person was “kicking off” or “yelling” when they weren’t for example.
 The psychopath will relentlessly do this over time to try and paint the person in a bad light to others.